-The First Disciples Trilogy part I
+The First Disciples Trilogy part I March 24

 Jesus must have been so excited!
-Knowing that today Peter would come on board and join the ministry.
+Knowing that today Peter would join His ministry.
 Many people can relate to listening to a life changing sermon, the one that turns your world upside down and changes the course of your eternity.
 The Holy Spirit orchestrates this with every person that comes to the Lord, a comment here, an act of kindness there, a miracle from God and you’re in!
 The whole time Jesus knowing that today is your day!
 And suddenly out of conviction you fall before His knees in the realization that He is so good and we’re not.

+Jesus starts off preaching a commanding sermon, captivating everyone.
+When He’s finished, He tells Peter to launch out into the deep waters and let the net down.
 Peter by listening to the spoken word has a certain knowledge of the Lord, a level of respect.
 Many people live at this level, going to church, following the rules kind of a sacrifice to the Lord.
-Here is how we can tell, Peter used the word “Master” which means ‘Teacher.’
+Here is how we can tell; Peter used the word “Master” which means ‘Teacher.’
 Peter has respect for Jesus, but at this point, he does not know who He is.

-It’s like the first time you pray for someone, you do it out of service to God not thinking your worthy to be used by God.
-Then God shows up!
+But Peter does know fishing, the max depth of the sea of Galilee is about 141’, the water is truly clear and during the day the fish will go deep, this is one of the reasons why they fished at night.
+Pulling in a net from 100 foot of water is a lot of work.
+It’s like the first time you pray for someone, you do it out of service to God not thinking your worthy to be used by God, then God shows up!
 God will owe no man, so he paid the rental for the boat.
 No one ever thinks that because things are not working out for you in your job that maybe Jesus wanted a clean boat that day, God had a greater purpose for them not catching any fish that night.

-He is: “Or Goyim”
+He is: Or Goyim

-“Light of the Nations”
+Light of the Nations